GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 The nomenclature of the process likely comes from the Apple's "Jailed" approach.
 Applications and users are bound to use only what Apple provides which is a fraction of what the device is capable of.
 Breaking this Jail of restrictions is the scope of the entire Jailbreak Process.

 ### For the eta folk, reditter, nagger, et. al.
 No, Cydia has nothing to do with Jailbreaking itself.
 Cydia is a byproduct of the jailbreak "community" and a jailbreak is not considered a jailbreak just because it has Cydia, just like a jailbreak that lacks Cydia is still a jailbreak.
-What differs is the target audience (or user base).
+What differs is the target audience (or user).

 Cydia is a GUI (Graphical User Interface) application which uses <code class="high">dpkg</code> and <code class="high">apt</code> (amongst others) in the background to install .deb (Debian) Packages.
 These packages follow a very strict (way too strict if you ask me) format that I will be discussing later.
 As the astute might have figured out, you don't need Cydia to install packages.
 Since Cydia relies on apt and dpkg (etc), you can simply use these binaries via <code class="high">SSH</code> or through a mobile terminal application on the device.
 Cydia is just there to make this process as fool-proof as possible.
 Sometimes it fails.